 Constructive dismissal is when you are forced to leave your job against your will because of your employer’s conduct.
-If you believe you have suffered constructive dismissal, consult the expertise of an employment law solicitor today.
+If you believe you have suffered thisl, consult the expertise of an employment law solicitor today.

 Constructive dismissal occurs where you have a serious reason for leaving your job.
 For example your employer: